U.S. Senate leader Reid not rushing to new Iran sanctions

 "That's why I have indicated that I will take a look at this when I get back, all aspects of it.
 But we all have to acknowledge that it's an important first step," Reid said.

 The Republican-controlled House of Representatives approved a package of tighter sanctions on Iran in July by a vote of 400 to 20.
-But similar legislation has been held up in the Democratic-controlled Senate for months after the Obama administration asked for a delay to let talks go ahead.
+But similar legislation has been held up in the Senate Banking Committee for months after the Obama administration asked for a delay to let talks go ahead.